Stay warm and dry on the trails with Helly Hansen hiking gear including the Verglas 3L Shell Jacket and Lifaloft Hooded Insulator Jacket.

 For extra warmth, keep the Helly Hansen Lifaloft Hooded Insulator Jacket in your backpack – or on you!
 It looks great and doubles as a midlayer on chilly days or outer layer.
 I recommend this jacket for late spring, summer, and early fall in Alberta (or year round in milder climates).

-Find the Helly Hansen Lifaloft Hooded Insulator Jacket in Misty Rose or Navy at Helly Hansen.
+Find the Helly Hansen Lifaloft Hooded Insulator Jacket in Skagen Blue, Snow, Lav Green, and Black at Helly Hansen.

 More Hiking Essentials